numtide/system-manager/documentation/docs/getting-started.md

 !!!
 Tip
     The idea is that the configuration file describes what the system should look like.
 Keep that in mind, as opposed to thinking that the configuration file "installs software" or "uninstalls software."

 To get started, we'll create another .nix file that will install a single app.
 Then we'll run System Manager, and verify it's installed.

-Then we'll add another line to the configuration file with another app; run System Manager again, and again verify its installation.
+Then to demonstrate what System Manager can do, we'll add another line to the configuration file with another app; run System Manager again, and again verify its installation.

 Then after that we'll remove one of the apps from the configuration file, run System Manager, and verify that the app is no longer installed.

 This will fully demonstrate the declarative nature of these configuration files.

-First, in the ~/.config/system-manager folder, create a file capps apps.nix and place the following in it:
+First, in the ~/.config/system-manager folder, create a file apps.nix and place the following in it:

 ```nix
 { pkgs, ... }: